ipyflow/ipyflow/markdown-blueprints/README.md

 Interface
 ---------
-The kernel ships with an extension that shows highlights cells with live references to stale symbols with red UI elements.
+The kernel ships with an extension that highlights cells with live references to stale symbols using red UI elements.
 It furthermore uses turquoise highlights for cells with live references to updated symbols, as well as for cells that resolve staleness.

 Running
 -------